Constantin S. Nicolăescu-Plopșor: Interwar mysticism and communist turn

+Final activities

-Following the post-1950 discoveries of Paleolithic human remains and choppers at the Bugiulești and Valea lui Grăunceanu locations in Tetoiu, as well as in other areas of northern Oltenia and Muntenia, Nicolăescu-Plopșor became one of the main participants in uncovering and analyzing the newly opened sites.
-Personally heading such excavations after 1960, and working together with his son Dardu Nicolăescu-Plopșor he claimed to have discovered Australopithecus bones, and argued that these hominids engaged in conscious labor.
+After heading an "Institute of Complex Research" at Bicaz in 1956–1963, and before founding another one in the Iron Gates area (1966–1968), Plopșor Sr was made a corresponding member of the Academy in 1963.
+His admittance was granted in recognition "of his rich cultural and scientific activity".
+Following the post-1950 discoveries of Paleolithic human remains and choppers at the Bugiulești and Valea lui Grăunceanu locations in Tetoiu, as well as in other areas of northern Oltenia and Muntenia, he had become one of the main participants in uncovering and analyzing the newly opened sites.
+Personally heading such excavations after 1960, and working together with Dardu, he claimed to have discovered Australopithecus bones, and argued that these hominids engaged in conscious labor.
 Another focus of his work was the presence of Neanderthals at Bordul Mare (Șureanu Mountains), where he personally uncovered traces of habitation after a 1954 expedition.

 During his final years Nicolăescu-Plopșor worked at Ada Kaleh, an island on the Danube which housed an isolated Turkish-Romanian and Islamic community.
-The site was supposed to be flooded upon the completion of the Đerdap dam (a Romanian-Yugoslav joint venture), and Nicolăescu-Plopșor's team were mapping out a plan to transfer the historical buildings up on the Romanian shore.
-In 1966, he completed his last work of literature, Tivisoc și Tivismoc ("Tivisoc and Tivismoc"), of which two chapters had been published in 1964.
+The site was supposed to be flooded upon the completion of the Đerdap dam (a Romanian–Yugoslav joint venture), and Plopșor's team were mapping out a plan to transfer the historical buildings up on the Romanian shore.
+He completed his last work of literature, Tivisoc și Tivismoc ("Tivisoc and Tivismoc"), of which two chapters were published in 1964.
+The full book appeared in 1965 at Editura Tineretului, with illustrations by Mihu Vulcănescu and a circulation of 130,000 copies.
+A feature-length cartoon version was considered by Animafilm in 1966, and Nicolăescu-Plopșor wrote the screenplay; also that year, Frăsina Vlad, the award-winning naive artist, exhibited a cycle of paintings directly inspired by Tivisoc și Tivismoc.

-His final years were dedicated to the localization of sites referred to in historical sources, such as the Daco-Roman city of Malva.
-He maintained that its ruins were to be found in the Dolj area of Fălcoiu, contrary to both Vasile Pârvan's Brădești and later consensus about Malva and Romula being one and the same locality.
+Also heading the Academy's Institute of Philology and Ethnography in 1966–1968, Nicolăescu-Plopșor received there the new Communist General Secretary, Nicolae Ceaușescu, who was touring Oltenia Region in June 1966.
+Addressing his guest, Plopșor spoke "of the activity and the tasks set for men of science", in particular at the Institute.
+By then, he himself had been drafted into the Communist Party.
+Plopșor spent the latter part of his life in Blocul albastru, a housing estate on Craiova's 24 Februarie Street.
+With fellow intellectuals such as Petre Pandrea, Vasile Georgescu Paleolog and Stelian Cincă, he took part in literary sessions organized by the Oltenian magazine, Ramuri, having been a contributor from its first issue of this new edition, appearing in August 1964.
+From early 1965, he also served on Ramuri's editorial board, alongside Constant, Ilie Purcaru, Sina Dănciulescu and Petre Dragu.